Ready for school

 Getting dressed

-Getting dressed by themselves is a skill that will develop over time.
+For children getting dressed by themselves is a skill that will develop over time.

 Being able to get dressed without help from an adult is fantastic for developing your child’s independence.